aws/aws-sdk-pandas/README.md

 The best way to interact with our team is through GitHub.
 You can open an [issue](https://github.com/aws/aws-sdk-pandas/issues/new/choose) and choose from one of our templates for bug reports, feature requests...
 You may also find help on these community resources:
 * The #aws-sdk-pandas Slack [channel](https://join.slack.com/t/aws-sdk-pandas/shared_invite/zt-sxdx38sl-E0coRfAds8WdpxXD2Nzfrg)
-* Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/awswrangler) and tag it with `awswrangler`
+* Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/aws-data-wrangler) and tag it with `aws-data-wrangler`

 ## Community Resources